 |Nematodes (lesion, root knot, reniform, cyst, sting, ring, stuby root, dagger)||Various crops|

-Commercial producers familiar with fumigation using methyl bromide or metam sodium (Vapam) can easily adopt soil solarization, but this technique can easily be used by home gardeners as well.
+Commercial producers familiar with fumigation using products such as metam sodium (Vapam) can easily adopt soil solarization.
+This technique can easily be used by home gardeners as well.
 The soil to be solarized must be worked up to seed-bed condition— that is, cultivated until it’s loose and friable with no large clods or other debris on the soil surface.
-A rotary hoe or rototiller will eliminate clods or other debris that create air pockets that reduce heating of the soil and keep the tarp from fitting tightly over the soil surface.
-A clean, flat surface will also prevent the accidental puncturing of the thin plastic mulch by debris.
+A rotary hoe or rototiller will eliminate clods and other debris that can create air pockets that will reduce heating of the soil and keep the tarp from fitting tightly over the soil surface.
+A clean, flat surface will also prevent the accidental puncturing of the mulch by debris.

-Make sure moisture levels are adequate for working the soil before laying the plastic tarp.
-If the soil is dry, water the areas to be solarized before laying the tarp, because most soil pests are more sensitive to high temperatures in wet soil than they are in dry soil.
-When possible, lay a soaker hose or drip irrigation lines under the tarp to maintain moisture levels during soil solarization and for later drip irrigation.
-Tarped raised beds may also be watered by flood irrigating the adjacent furrows.
+Make sure moisture levels are adequate for working the soil before installing the mulch.
+If the soil is dry, water the areas to be solarized before laying the mulch because most soil pests are more sensitive to high temperatures in wet soil than they are in dry soil.
+When possible, lay a soaker hose or drip irrigation lines under the tarp to maintain moisture levels during soil solarization.

-Use a clear, UV-stabilized plastic (polyethylene or polyvinyl chloride) tarp or sheeting 0.5 to 4 mils thick.
-The tarp material must be flexible enough to stretch across the soil surface.
-Using two layers of thin plastic sheeting separated by a thin insulating layer of air increases soil temperatures and the overall effectiveness of a solarization treatment.
-The edges of the sheets must be buried to a depth of 5 or 6 inches in the soil to prevent blowing or tearing of the tarp by the wind.
+Use a clear, UV-stabilized plastic (polyethylene or polyvinyl chloride) mulch 1 to 4 mils thick.
+The material must be flexible enough to stretch across the soil surface.
+If your mulch is thin, use two layers of mulch.
+This will increase the overall effectiveness of your solarization treatment.
+The edges of the sheets must be buried to a depth of 5 or 6 inches in the soil to prevent blowing or tearing of the mulch by the wind.

-White or black plastic usually does not transmit enough solar radiation to raise soil temperatures to lethal levels for many soil pests.
-Thinner sheets (0.5 to 1 mil) are less costly, but they tear or puncture easier.
+White or black plastic will not transmit enough solar radiation to raise soil temperatures to required lethal levels for many soil pests.
+Thinner sheets (0.5 to 1 mil) are less costly, but they tear and puncture more easily.
 Thicker plastic sheets (2 or more mils) should be used where damage from high winds or similar problems is likely.
 Patch holes or tears immediately with duct tape to prevent heat loss.

 Plastic mulches may be laid by hand or machine in a continuous sheet using glue or heat as a sealant and in strips over flat or raised beds.
-Use of continuous sheets is the best method for disease and nematode control because the entire area is disinfested.
+The use of continuous sheets is the best method for disease and nematode control because the entire area is solarized.
 Plastic strips, 2 to 3 feet wide, are often more convenient and economical for many bed-grown vegetable crops.
-Crops may be seeded or planted directly into slits or holes in UV-stabilized strip mulches after soil solarization is completed.
-When used as a mulch, the plastic will need to be painted with a white or light-colored latex paint to avoid killing the seedings.

 Rhizobium bacteria are also sensitive to high soil temperatures, but reduced nodulation of the roots of legumes, such as peas or beans, in solarized soils should be temporary.
 Improved soil tilth and the increased availability of essential plant nutrients, such as nitrogen, calcium, and magnesium, may also account for increases in plant growth following soil solarization.